usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Pruning_, by Memotone
+- _Even The Horizon Knows Its Bounds_, by Lawrence English
 - _Alluvion_, by Mizmor, Hell
 - _Comedia_, by Racine
 - _Cafe Tom Tom_, by Cities Aviv
 - _IOX_, by LA Timpa
 - _Mossed Capable Of Being Observant_, by Angel R, Florian T M Zeisig
 - _Goldstar_, by Imperial Triumphant
-- _Pruning_, by Memotone
 - _Halo On The Inside_, by Circuit des Yeux
-- _Even The Horizon Knows Its Bounds_, by Lawrence English
-- _Niet Zonder Reden_, by Birdguy

 </details>